 - S1 nerve root sciatica affects the outer part of the foot, which may radiate to the little toe or toes.
-Patients may experience weakness when raising the heal off the ground or trying to stand on tiptoes.
+Patients may experience weakness when raising the heel off the ground or trying to stand on tiptoes.
 The ankle-jerk reflex may also be reduced.

 Since more than one nerve root may be compressed, patients may experience a combination of the above symptoms.

-Sciatica Symptoms that Require Immediate Attention
+Sciatica Symptoms That Require Immediate Attention

 Rarely, sciatica symptoms that worsen quickly may require immediate surgery.
 The following symptoms indicate a need for immediate medical care: